-As discussed in Note 9 below, the Company issued Series A and Series B Warrants (the "November 2023 Warrants") in connection with the sale of common units and prefunded warrant units.
+As discussed in Note 10 below, the Company issued Series A and Series B Warrants (the "November 2023 Warrants") in connection with the sale of common units and prefunded warrant units.
 Under the terms of the November 2023 Warrants, the number and exercise price are subject to adjustment if the Company completes certain transactions specified in these warrant agreements.
-Such adjustments are subject to stockholder approval (which was received on January 12, 2024) and are further described in Note 9.
+In addition, the Series A Warrants have a cashless exercise provision, if approved by stockholders, that would allow holders to cashless exercise one warrant for three shares of the Company's common stock.
+Such adjustments were subject to stockholder approval (which was received on January 12, 2024) and are further described in Note 10.